-C. Creative Assignments (25 points)
+C. Creative Assignments (30 points)

-Bio poems: You will create a poem about yourself to share with your classmates.
+Bio poems: You will create a poem about yourself to share with your classmates in order to build a learning community and practice an instructional strategy combining content and creativity with the personal.

 D. Major Assignment (100 points-Chalk and Wire)